paritytech/polkadot-sdk/substrate/docs/Upgrading-2.0-to-3.0.md

 In order to allow for remote-keystores, the keystore-subsystem has been reworked to support async operations and generally refactored to not provide the keys itself but only sign on request.
-This allows for remote-keystore to never hand out keys and thus to operate any substrate-based node in a manner without ever having the private keys in the local system memory.
+This allows for remote-keystore to never hand out keys and thus to operate any Substrate-based node in a manner without ever having the private keys in the local system memory.

 There are some operations, however, that the keystore must be local for performance reasons and for which a remote